knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Conduct usability testing on this design, using paper prototypes.[^12][^23][^43]

-	* Try to test with *real* users, and/or users that closely match each of your personas.[^9]
+	* Try to test with *real* users and/or users that closely match each of your personas.[^9]

-	* Test both previous and new testers if possible.
+	* Test both previous and new users if possible.

 1. Revise the design based on usability feedback.